mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 Office hours are public sync meetings we host where community members (GSoC candidates mostly) join to get help.
 Previous year such meetings only received community participation just before the end of the proposal period.
 We're currently planning to host these only during the last week of the proposal period.

+We track community events, including office hours, [on this Wiki page](https://wiki.mathesar.org/en/community/events) and GSoC-related events in our [GSoC Calendar](#Calendar).

-## Calendar for deadlines and tasks
+## Calendar

-[This Google calendar](https://calendar.google.com/calendar/embed?src=c_5a779de8f9e054a645c11926302c1222e4d81aa85c126c84eb23ef056d9b9408%40group.calendar.google.com) is used to track deadlines and related tasks.
+[This Google calendar](https://calendar.google.com/calendar/embed?src=c_5a779de8f9e054a645c11926302c1222e4d81aa85c126c84eb23ef056d9b9408%40group.calendar.google.com) is used to track GSoC-related deadlines and related tasks.

 ## Periodic review of ability to evaluate proposals

-Scheduled in the calendar.
+Scheduled in the [calendar](#Calendar).
 This thread tracks results of these reviews: https://github.com/centerofci/mathesar/issues/2733